Board of Directors

 Anneliese (Lili) Pugh

 Lili Pugh recently left the University of Maine’s Darling Marine Center as their K-12 Education Program Coordinator after 6 years of filling this role.
-She is now the Education Program Director at the Boothbay Sea and Science Center.
 She has a Master’s degree in Oceanography from the University of Maine and has many years of experience as an informal educator.
 She taught several years as a Teacher Naturalist at Massachusetts Audubon Society and has been, and is currently, a swim and ski coach.
 She completed the Maine Volunteer Master Naturalist program in 2012 and enjoys being outside, especially by the water, whether fresh or salt.
 She is the mother of two high school students who keep her busy when not working.
 Lili lives by the Sheepscot River and loves to watch the changing of the tide.

 Ann is a longtime GOMMEA member and resident of NH.
 Ann has poured countless volunteer hours into local groups around Great Bay.
 Ann was the coordinator for the Great Bay Coast Watch (GBCW), in which volunteers monitored 20 sites in Great Bay Estuary for water quality parameters.
 Ann also volunteered with the UNH Marine Docent Program.
 In addition to marine stewardship, Ann is involved in community organizations, enjoys travel, and enjoys time with her children and grandchildren.